algorithmiaio/dev-center/_pages/integrations/base64_files.md

 bytes = base64.decodestring(bytearray(input,'utf8'))
 ```

 This reads the input as base64, and turns it into a byte-array representing the file.
-Inspect the [code of pdf64 to text](https://algorithmia.com/algorithms/jpeck/pdf64_to_text/source) to see this in action.
+Inspect the [source code of pdf64_to_text](https://algorithmia.com/algorithms/jpeck/pdf64_to_text/source) to see this in action.

 ### Calling base64-capable Algorithms directly from cURL